 Cross Product Calculator

 Without a vector cross product calculator, it is hard to know how to calculate the cross product.
 Luckily for you, we've made a tool that helps you understand the formula for the cross product of two vectors.
 We will also be comparing the dot product vs cross product definitions, and explain why they are not the same operation.
-And as bonus, we also have a list of practical tricks like the right-hand rule, so that you can become a master on how to do the cross product of two vectors.
+And as a bonus, we also have a list of practical tricks like the right-hand rule, so that you can become a master on how to do the cross product of two vectors.

 Vector cross product definition

 A vector is a mathematical tool widely used in physics.
 It allows you to deal with collections of numbers (each representing a dimension) in a very efficient way.
 The collection of operations, rules, and properties to deal with vectors is called vector algebra and, similarly to the algebra of numbers, it includes multiplication.
-However, vectors are more complex than with numbers since they carry much more information that has to be carefully manipulated.
-This is one of the reasons why in vector algebra, there are two different types of multiplications or product operations: the cross product and the dot product.
+However, vectors are more complex than numbers since they carry within them much more information that has to be more carefully manipulated.
+This is one of the reasons why, in vector algebra, there are two different types of multiplications or product operations: the cross product and the dot product.

 A binary operation on two vectors in three-dimensional space that is denoted by the symbol ×.
-Given two linearly independent vectors a and b the cross product, a × b, is a vector that is perpendicular to both a and b and thus normal to the plane containing them.
+Given two linearly independent vectors, a and b, the cross product, a × b, is a vector that is perpendicular to both a and b and thus normal to the plane containing them.

 That is indeed a mouthful, but we can translate it from mathematical jargon to an everyday explanation.
-First of all, the definition talks about a three-dimensional space, like the one we live in because it is the most common usage of the cross product, but the cross product can be extended to more dimensions; that is, however, beyond the scope of this text and most math-related degrees.
+First of all, the definition talks about a three-dimensional space, like the one we live in, because it is the most common usage of the cross product, but the cross product can be extended to more dimensions; that is, however, beyond the scope of this text and most math-related degrees.